aynsleybernard/me/README.md

 # me
-Code for creating life story from facebook data.
+Creation of life story from facebook, strava and google data.